 2. Object Detection and Object Recognition

 One of the most common examples of object detection is people detection.
 It requires the computing device to continuously analyze frames to identify specific object features and recognize present objects as persons.
-Object detection can also be used to detect any anomaly by tracking the change in the features over a certain period of time.
+Object detection can also be used to detect any anomaly by tracking the change in the features over a certain period.

 3. Image Segmentation

 Image segmentation is a type of image annotation that involves partitioning an image into multiple segments.
-Image segmentation is used to locate objects and boundaries (lines, curves, etc.) in images.
-It is performed at the pixel level, allocating each pixel within an image to a specific object or class.
+It is used to locate objects and boundaries (lines, curves, etc.) in images.
+This is performed at the pixel level, allocating each pixel within an image to a specific object or class.
 It is used for projects requiring higher accuracy in classifying inputs.

 Image segmentation is further divided into the following three classes: semantic, instance, and panoptic.

-• Panoptic segmentation combines both semantic and instance segmentation.
-Accordingly, panoptic segmentation provides data labeled for background (semantic segmentation) and the object (instance segmentation) within an image.
+- Panoptic segmentation combines both semantic and instance segmentation.
+Accordingly, panoptic segmentation provides data labeled for background (semantic) and object (instance) within an image.

 4. Boundary Recognition